cse163/book/book_source/source/module-1-introduction-to-python/lesson-2-python-basics/practice-expressions.md

 # 🚧 Practice: Expressions

 In this checkpoint, you will test your understanding how to evaluate expressions and to pay attention to their types.

-*Note: This question will tell you if your answer is wrong, and once you get it correct will show the right answer and an explanation.*

 ## Question 0